rwxrob/notes/Cycling clothing preferences.md

 - Gorewear Spinshield windbreaker
 - MAAP Evade cap
 - Giro Aether Spherical

+Keep in mind I _never_ wear aero stuff in any kind of rainy weather, ever.
+There is no event where wind resistance would matter that I would ever care enough about doing to make me put on anything more than a windbreaker.
+I'll ride in the rain, just never with a focus on getting aero as well.

 I absolutely hate tight-fitting Spandex cycling apparel.
 I'm sorry, even the most fit amazing cyclists look absolutely ridiculous.
 NO ONE looks good in it—especially the MAMILs who stuff their 20% body fat stuffed into it.
 Women can pull it off more easily than men, for sure, but still.